What is a TankTop?

 3. No Compromise to the Secondary Bund:

 With the TankTop Offtake, the tank’s bund – a secondary containment system – remains uncompromised.
 Bunded tanks, which are essentially tanks within tanks, provide an extra layer of protection in case of leaks.
-Bottom outlets must pierce both layers of the bund, which can slightly weaken the tank’s structural integrity.
+Bottom outlets must pierce both layers of the bund, which negates the benefit of a contained bund system.
 In contrast, the TankTop extracts fuel from the top of the tank, reducing the risk of leaks and maintaining the bund’s effectiveness.
 This design feature further enhances the TankTop’s reputation as one of the safest options on the market.

 4. Ease of Replacement and Maintenance: